iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-touch-switch.rst

     ThingDevice touch("Touch", "ESP32 Touch Input", sensorTypes);

 This line defines a touch switch named Touch.
 Note the reference to sensorTypes which is what actually defines the device type or types.
 So we are saying Touch is a binarySensor.
 Officially these  are described as capabilities.
-You can find the current list available `here <https://iot.mozilla.org/schemas/>`_.
+You can find the current list available `at this location <https://iot.mozilla.org/schemas/>`_.

 .. code-block:: c++

-    ThingProperty touched("true", "", BOOLEAN, "BooleanProperty");
+    ThingProperty touched("Touched", "", BOOLEAN, "BooleanProperty");

-This defines a property "true" which has a property type of BooleanProperty.
+This defines a property "Touched" which has a property type of BooleanProperty.
 Again, this is a predefined property type.

 .. note:: There is no connection between the property and the device or adapter at this point.
     Although there is no mention of an adapter here, it is an adapter that connects to a gateway and exposes its capabilities.

 .. code-block:: c++